 Most people don’t like dealing with government agencies because it usually involves long lines, a lack of customer service, convoluted processes that could be done 10 times faster if they were streamlined, and many delays and disappointments.

-Just remember the last time you had to get a driver’s licence or a passport or a birth certificate or register for health insurance, etc. Whilst we hope you were one of those to have an amazingly fast experience, the majority usually don’t.
+Just remember the last time you had to get a driver’s licence, or a passport, or a birth certificate, or register for health insurance, etc. Whilst we hope you were one of those who had an amazingly fast experience, the majority usually don’t.

 And it’s the same with your customers.
-If they can call you and get their order taken in 10 minutes, why should they spend 30 minutes fighting with your site?
+If they can call you and get their order taken in 10 minutes, why should they spend 30 minutes fighting with your website?

 They click here and the page is missing.
 They click elsewhere and an invasive ad pops up.
 They click another link and it takes 45 seconds for the page to load.
 They click “Add to cart” and nothing happens.
 They try and checkout, and the checkout form looks like a university application form, with date of birth and everything.

-Make your site fun for your customers.
+If you want to increase online sales in your business, make your site fun for customers.
 Make it clean and professional, straight to the point and fast!